osstech-jp/mailman/src/mailman/docs/ARCHITECTURE.rst

 Users and addresses are managed by the *user manager*.

+A *member* is created by linking a *subscriber* to a mailing list.
+Subscribers can be:

+* A user, which become members through their *preferred address*.
+* An address, which can be linked or unlinked to a user, but must be verified.

-A *member* is created when a user subscribes to a mailing list, either via their *preferred address* or explicitly via one of their linked and verified addresses.
-Members link an address to a mailing list, and represent regular members, digest members, list owners, and list moderators.
-Members can even represent *non-members* (i.e. people not yet subscribed to the mailing list) for various moderation purposes.
+Members also have a *role*, representing regular members, digest members, list owners, and list moderators.
+Members can even have the *non-member* role (i.e. people not yet subscribed to the mailing list) for various moderation purposes.

 Process model